 ✦ Communications from Vimeo

 We will never delete videos or disable your account without providing a detailed email notice.
 In addition, we often take steps to notify you onsite.
-Here’s what we when your account receives a DMCA takedown notice:
+Here’s what we do when your account receives a DMCA takedown notice:

 - Your first DMCA strike